sainsay/AudioPlugins/.github/ISSUE_TEMPLATE/plugin-request.md

 ---
 name: Plugin request
-about: Suggest an idea for this project
+about: Suggest a plugin for this project
 title: ''
 labels: plugin
 assignees: ''